alanrogers/popgen/README.md

 then copies the course `website` tree into the global `website`.

 The final step is to push the global `website` onto the remote server.
-I do this using a shell script whose contents are shown below.
+The details of this step will depend on the hosting service you use, so all I can do is describe how it works in my own computing environment.
+I use a shell script whose contents are shown below.
 It uses the `rsync` command to copy an entire directory tree from one place to another.
 The `--delete` option deletes remote files that are not in the local `website` directory.
 This means that you can delete files